bakame-php/dice-roller/README.md

 - **Only 2 arithmetic modifiers can be appended to a given dice pool.**
 - *The `=` comparison sign when using the explode modifier can be omitted*

+#### The factory

-The `Factory` class uses the parser to return a `Rollable` object.
+The `Factory` class uses a `Parser` implementation to return a `Rollable` object.
 Optionnally, the factory can attach a profiler to any traceable object.

 ```php
 <?php